tytydraco/yessleep/out/Mail_for_Apartment_0.md

 “These are my things.”

 She stepped into the apartment and picked up one of the photographs.
-I was standing in the centre of it, but she studied my face as though she had never seen me before.
+I was standing in the centre of it, but she studied my face like she had never seen me before.

 “You left them behind,” she said eventually.